Nawang17/momos-client/README.md

 1. Clone this repository and navigate to the project directory
 2. Run the command `npm install` or `yarn install` to install the necessary packages
-3. Start the development server by running `npm start` or `yarn start`
+3. Start the development server by running `npm start` or `yarn start` (However, ensure that your React client is already running on http://localhost:3000/.
+This connection is crucial for the client to communicate with the API. )
 4. Make sure to also check out the server-side repository for this project, which can be found at https://github.com/Nawang17/momos-server.

 ## ⭐ Features